Helltown

 “Great atmosphere and even greater art style.”

 “It's so sad, this game could be a 9/10, a masterpiece, but it destroys itself with so many things.
-The graphics and art style are what I love about the game, a true 9/10, and it started quite nice, but this game destroys itself with the enemy's AI.
-The first terrible encounter is where you get captured by around 10 skinwalkers in a small area, and you need to find 3 keys.
+The graphics and art style are what I love about the game, a true 9/10, and it started quite nice.
+However, this game destroys itself with the enemy AI.
+The first terrible encounter is where you get captured by around 10 skinwalkers in a small area, needing to find 3 keys.
 They are always running at you, and you don't have 2 seconds to wait before you can run again.
-After that, when this ghost girl runs at you, you can't do anything; she just chases you until she gets you.
+After that, when this ghost girl runs at you, you can't do anything.
 It sucks because I loved the art style, and the game started so well.
 If it had maybe more scares instead of enemies that are too overpowered, this game would be a complete 9/10, but this completely destroyed the whole game and the whole experience.
 It wasn't even scary anymore; after the first encounter, it was just a big stress and very, very annoying.”

 “It has the theme of a Silent Hill game and graphics kind of like Minecraft (stylistically).”